MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

      ![need help](media/need-help-100tb.png)

-5. Click **Contact Support**.
+5. Select **Contact Support**.
-6. Under **Description** enter "SharePoint Migration over 100TB".
+6. Under **Description**, enter "SharePoint Migration over 100TB".
-7. Fill out the remaining information and click **Contact me**.
+7. Fill out the remaining info, and select **Contact me**.
-8. Once the ticket has been created please ensure you provide the support agent with the following information:
+8. After the ticket has been created, ensure you provide the support agent with the following information:
-- Estimated size of your migration:
+- Estimated size of your migration.
-- An estimate of when you would like to start and complete your migration:
+- An estimate of when you would like to start and complete your migration.
-- Where you are migrating your content from, such as SharePoint Server, Box, GDrive, File shares, etc.:
+- Where you are migrating your content from, such as SharePoint Server, Box, GDrive, File shares, and so on.

 ## FAQ and Troubleshooting